Skip to main content

 Watersheds and Nearshore Waters

-The DOH, State of Hawaii Department of Land and Natural Resources (DLNR), U.S. Geological Survey (USGS), County of Maui, the University of Hawaii (UH) and many conservation groups are working collaboratively to monitor impacts and protect watersheds, nearshore waters, and coastal ecosystems.
+The State of Hawaii Department of Health (DOH), State of Hawaii Department of Land and Natural Resources (DLNR), U.S. Geological Survey (USGS), County of Maui, the University of Hawaii (UH) and many conservation groups are working collaboratively to monitor impacts and protect watersheds, nearshore waters, and coastal ecosystems.

 Many efforts serve to protect both watersheds and nearshore waters.
 For example, following the fires, the County of Maui’s Department of Public Works (DPW) immediately deployed Best Management Practices (BMPs) within the burned area to protect drainage systems and waterways.
 Filter socks and straw waddles have been placed around drain inlets and catch basins throughout the town.
 Turbidity curtains and check dams have also been installed downstream of burned structures where there is potential to direct runoff toward the ocean.
 DPW continues to develop and innovate BMPs related to the burn area.